MD/PhD Candidate Honors & Awards

 Alpha Omega Alpha National Honor Society Inductees

-MD/PhD students Adam Blaisdell, Maryem Hussein, and Danielle Zheng were recently welcomed into the Alpha Omega Alpha national honor medical society at an induction ceremony.
+MD/PhD students David Cantor and Victoria Fang were welcomed into the Alpha Omega Alpha national honor medical society at an induction ceremony in March 2019.
 Members are elected based not only on high academic standing but also on their leadership among their peers, sense of ethics and professionalism, commitment to service in the community, and dedication to the art of healing.

 The Vilcek Scholarship is a merit-based scholarship created with a gift from Jan Vilcek, MD, PhD, and Marica Vilcek.
 This scholarship supports selected students with a stipend, fringe benefits, and fees for two years while in the graduate school portion of training.
 This is an honor to be recognized throughout the recipients’ career.

-NYU’s Graduate School of Arts and Science has chosen MD/PhD student Joe Cichon, PhD, to receive the 2015–16 Dean’s Outstanding Dissertation Award in the Sciences honoring excellence in the preparation and completion of his PhD dissertation.
+NYU Graduate School of Arts and Science (GSAS) has chosen MD/PhD student Kalman (Vigi) Katlowitz, PhD, to receive the 2019 GSAS Dean’s Outstanding Dissertation Award in the Sciences.
+This award honors excellence in the preparation and completion of his PhD dissertation.